kara-heilemann/EEB5300_KCKH/README.md

 The key output for this assembly is the scaffolds.fasta file.
 However, although we did initially have this file, it was shortly misplaced (the error that caused this is still uknown but it was likely due to human error) so we used the assembled_scaffolds.fasta file for all subsequent quality and completeness checks.
 This file was located in the misc folder.

   #### **MaSuRCA**
  We performed _de novo_ genome assembly on all four datasets using MaSuRCA 3.3.4.
+However, for this short summation of our project we only included scripts and visuals pertaining to the assembly of raw and unclassified reads.
-This particular program combines the de Bruijn Graph technique and an Overlap-Layout-Consensus Model.
+ The MaSuRCA program combines the de Bruijn Graph technique and an Overlap-Layout-Consensus Model.
 In the Overlap-Layout-Consensus Model regions of overlap are determined then graphed as edges while reads are graphed as nodes.
 An algorithm goes through the graph multiple times to determine the best route through the graph and contigs are generated.
 We chose MaSuRCA because we were unsure about the amount of processing that was previously performed on our data.
 MaSuRCA is unique because it does not need pre-processed reads and can work efficiently with raw reads.
 Therefore, if our data was truly raw, this assembler would run better for our raw reads than our trimmed reads.
 However, if the assemblies were of similar quality then the raw reads were likely already trimmed.

  Every MaSuRCA assembly needs a configuration file that contains paramaters for the assembler.
 This file will also contain the assembled reads.
 Below is the contents of the configuration file for the raw and unclassified dataset: